20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 7: Reverse Hyperextensions

 Reverse hyperextensions target the lower back and glute muscles.
+This exercise is also beneficial for improving hip mobility and posture.

 1. Lie face down on a bench or exercise ball with your hips at the edge.